SuperOfficeDocs/superoffice-docs/docs/license/index.md

 Individual `moduleLicense` rows are also signed and all rows are also hash-checked to make tampering harder.

 **Summary:** You touch them, they stop working.
-SoAdmin / NetServer can edit them, no-one else.
+SoAdmin and NetServer can edit them, no one else.
 Hackers can hack the DLLs, but not make a keycode generator that works with un-hacked code.

 <!-- Referenced links -->